 The purpose of this program is to re-energize teachers, expose them to a broad array of scientific fields, give them in-depth, hands-on research experience, and send them back to their classes filled with more confidence and enthusiasm and increased knowledge about the world of science and engineering research and its applications.

 Teachers receive a stipend of $9,000 for the summer and into the school year and they are eligible for five units of Stanford Continuing Studies credits.
 This is an intensive program that requires participants to be on campus 40 hours per week.
 Program dates are not very flexible.

-Teachers apply via our nonprofit partner IISME (Industry Initiatives for Science and Math Education).
-Information and application can be found at here.
+Teachers apply via our nonprofit partner Ignited.
+Information and application can be found here.

 Not teaching in the San Francisco Bay Area but interested in similar programs?
 Check out this directory of NSF-funded RET programs around the country.